 1. Edit your preferences

-If this is not the first time you’re using an external hard drive and experiencing such a problem, it is not likely to be an issue for you.
+If this isn't the first time you’re using an external hard drive and experiencing such a problem, it isn't likely to be an issue for you.
 However, you could still check your preferences — just in case.

 2. Ensure your cable has sufficient power